dsr900/ansible-falcon/README.md

 ### Download your data

-If wanting to use your own data, download them to the ~/ansible-falcon/falcon directory.
+Skip this step unless you would like to test this workflow with your own data.
+Ensure to download your fasta and bam files to the ~/ansible-falcon/falcon directory.

 ### Run the following Ansible script